laurylopes/laurylopes/RESUME/resume.md

 I am a Data Analyst/Scientist with experience in scientific research, who decided to churn into data analysis during the pandemic.
 I use my scientific background and analytical skills to find actionable insights and to solve problems.
 I am very curious and I love to learn.

 ## Expertise
-SQL, Python, data visualisation and storytelling, communication, statistics
+SQL, research, data visualisation and storytelling

 ## Education
 - 2021, *LePont and Berkeley Fisher Center*, **450h Bootcamp in Data Analysis**
-- 2017, *University of Paris Saclay*, **MSc.
-Physical Chemistry**, France, grade A with an international excellence scholarship
+- 2017, *Paris-Saclay University*, **MSc.
+Physical Chemistry** (grade A, international excellence scholarship)
 - 2015, *University of Porto*, **BSc.
-Chemistry**, Portugal, grade A
+Chemistry** (grade A)

 ## Experiences
-### Data Analyst @ Side by Randstad (temp work app)
+### Data Analyst @ SIDE (temp work app)
-Since July 2023.
-I've been working on cross-projetcs with product, sales, marketing, financial and operational teams.
+Since July 2023: I worked for Side, an application owned by Randstad that connects temporary workers to companies.

-**Projetcs:**
+I've been exploring, transforming, modeling, dashboarding and analyzing data to power the product, sales, marketing, financial and operations teams with analytics.
+I was also responsible for the development of custom dashboards allowing companies to monitor their temp work activity.

-- Onboarding funnel: *helped the company to reduce the cost up to 35%*
+- Delivered an in-app onboarding funnel -> reduced by 35% the cost of temp workers' documents verification

-- Data vis: *developed content that won 2 major tenders*
+- Delivered an anonymized temp work activity dashboard -> acquired 2 new major clients

-- Communication: *created a 3-level Looker class course and helped over 32 co-workers improve their skills and autonomy*
+- Performed Looker training sessions adapted to different technical levels -> helped over 30 co-workers improve their skills and autonomy

-- SQL: *worked on the migration of the SQL transformations codebase into dbt*
+- Created and migrated SQL transformations into dbt -> improved maintainability, testability and costs

 **Techs:** Looker, LookML, PostgreSQL, Metabase, Airflow, dbt, git, Python, Zapier

 ### Data Analyst @ FCGB (football club)